kontainapp/km/docs/planning/m1/km-cli.md

 * we have a big chunk of PoC code in 'runk' which was done by Eric in GO, using early KM builds.
   * This code should be consulted when needed, but the performance is 2x as fast with C implementation (and redhat is planning to make it default) so we will stick with it
   * Some of the features in KM, e.g. --wait-for-signal , were done specifically for this.
 These features, and best integration approach, need to be revisited
+    * From Eric: "Just to clarify, this feature was not used anymore.
+OCI spec states that runk create should set up everything up until the payload fork and exec, then wait.
+Runk start should call fork and exec to launch the payload process.
+However, when calling runk create and runk start back to back, there is a race condition where runc create calls km --wait-signal but runc create returned before km actually waits on the signal.
+So far, I can only think a named pipe would avoid this race condition where waiter and caller needs to both enter to be valid."
 * `crun` is a library and a CLI wrapper.
 We will have to look at the both and decide if we use library directly or use the CLI.
   * If we use crun library from KM), we can extend the runtime spec with KM-specific info and read the spe
   * if we decide to use 'krun' CLI derived from crun directly, we can still extend the spec and use the info to form proper command line flags.

 ## Work items and costs